 Risk of Rain 2 stacks up as one of the most well-designed rogue-lites on the market, and is a clear example of early access done right.
 Its replay value is high, and its fun factor is even higher, especially with friends.
 The cracks of its porcelain skin are ugly, because of how pristine the rest of its form is.

 You might also be interested in my review of Crown Trick, another fantastic rogue game.
-Risk of Rain 2 can be purchased on my new creator store, a great way to support the site.
-My Kofi is always open for donations as well.

 - Tight and responsive controls